-The problem for us is a misunderstanding of the notes in the prelude about those succeeding generations after Joshua and those elders.
+The problem for us is a misunderstanding of some of the details in the prelude.
+We’re missing something about the succeeding generations after Joshua and those elders.
 We assume they didn’t know as in knowledge.
 But what we discover as we read further is that they didn’t know, as in experience.
 Each generation seems destined to repeat the same lesson, that they can’t get along mixing Yahweh worship with any other god.
 And that can happen as generations overlap.

-When the young and vigorous refuse to listen and believe their elders, this is what we get.
-We get that today.
+When the young and vigorous refuse to listen to, and believe, their elders, this is what we get.
+We get it today.
 We see that the younger generations “know better” than their elders, because the world is so much different now than when they were young and vigorous.
-The reasons were probably explained differently then, but we can see the results repeatedly in Scripture.
+The reasons the young gave then were probably explained differently, but we can see the results repeatedly in Scripture.

 Generations in Scripture flip-flopped in their devotion to Yahweh.
 And not just in Judges.
-Look at the sons of Samuel.
+Look at the sons of Samuel, neither of them could judge rightly.
 The sons of David had only one “good egg” who eventually went bad, and had to recant.
 Then his son splits the kingdom.
-The succession of kings in Judah went back and forth to the point it gets difficult to follow at times.
+The succession of kings in Judah went back and forth to the point it becomes difficult to follow.
 Look at the sons of Jacob, they didn’t really get their act together until after selling their brother, Joseph, into slavery.
 And even then we see hints they weren’t really devoted to Yahweh (Genesis 38).

 We point fingers at the people depicted in Judges, but they’re just like the rest.
-That’s really what the author is getting at to make his point.
+That’s really the author’s point.
 These people are just like his audience.
 And, in many ways, they’re just like us.
 We point at a generation around us that wanders from Jesus.
 But, let’s be honest, they’re simply wandering further than we do.
 And we do wander from Jesus.

 We look at the timing of Judges, and we don’t understand.
 But, if we look deeper, see the experience from which they learned, the timing stops being the problem.
 So, the first judge overlaps with the elders following Joshua, and is, in fact one of them.
 That doesn’t take away from the truth that those around Othniel had wandered from Yahweh.
 The generation having forgotten Yahweh was right there, rising up among the elders.
-And finally, they stopped to listen to Othniel and his account of what Yahweh had done for His people.
-And having finally listened, they believed.
-And only then was Othniel empowered to act as judge and deliverer.
+Finally, they stopped to listen to Othniel and his account of what Yahweh had done for His people.
+Having finally listened, they believed.
+Only then was Othniel empowered to act as judge and deliverer.